How Do I Make A Restaurant Quality Reduction Sauce

-Last night my wife and I had the privilege to attend the first Lemon Ball to support the Alex's Lemonade Stand Foundation at the Bellevue in downtown Philadelphia.
+Last night, my wife and I were privileged to attend the first Lemon Ball to support Alex's Lemonade Stand Foundation at the Bellevue in downtown Philadelphia.
 It was a terrific "yellow-tie" event that raised a lot of money to be used for childhood cancer research.

-It was a very moving night with speeches from Jay and Liz Scott, Alex's parents who spoke on Alex's fight with cancer and dream to raise millions of dollars so doctors could find a cure by selling lemonade starting with a stand in her front yard.
+It was a very moving night with speeches from Jay and Liz Scott, Alex's parents, who spoke on Alex's fight with cancer and dreamed to raise millions of dollars so doctors could find a cure by selling lemonade, starting with a stand in her front yard.

-If you don't know Alex's story, I highly recommend you visit the Alex's Lemonade Stand web site, read all about this incredible little girl who raised over $1 million dollars during her short lifetime and inspired her parents to start the foundation to continue her dream.
-It is truly amazing and heart warming.
+Suppose you don't know Alex's story.
+In that case, I highly recommend you visit Alex's Lemonade Stand website and read about this incredible little girl who raised over 1 million dollars during her short lifetime and inspired her parents to start the foundation to continue her dream.
+It is truly amazing and heartwarming.

-The foundation honored Billy King, President and General Manager of the Philadelphia 76ers who became a close friend to Alex when she just started and was one of her biggest supporters.
-Then there was a visit and speech from the Gov, Edward G. Rendell.
+The foundation honored Billy King, President and General Manager of the Philadelphia 76ers, who became a close friend to Alex when she had just started and was one of her biggest supporters.
+Then, there was a visit and speech from the Gov, Edward G. Rendell.

-The entrée was filet mignon and Chilean sea bass, leek and mushrooms accompanied by Wasabi potato puree.
+The entrée was filet mignon, Chilean sea bass, leek, and mushrooms accompanied by Wasabi potato puree.
 The waiter came by with a gravy boat filled with a reduction sauce, the subject I would like to talk about.

 Before Reduction Sauces

 Before everyone was concerned about diets and eating healthier, most sauces were thickened with the help of liaisons, a fancy name for thickening agents.
-The most popular is a classic roux consisting of a fat (usually butter) and flour although some people will use simple flour and water.
+The most popular is a classic roux consisting of fat (usually butter) and flour, although some people use simple flour and water.

-Another popular thickener is cornstarch mixed with a little water or stock.
-Egg yolks are also used to create a silky texture but if you're not careful, they can end up as scrambled eggs.
+Another popular thickener is cornstarch mixed with a bit of water or stock.
+Egg yolks are also used to create a silky texture, but if you're not careful, they can end up as scrambled eggs.

 And one of my favorite thickening agents that my doctor tells me I should eliminate from my diet is cream or half and half (half milk/half cream).
-I have read you can use evaporated milk combined with a starch thickener as a substitute but I really don’t think it would taste the same.
+I have read you can use evaporated milk combined with a starch thickener as a substitute but it would not taste the same.

 A Basic Reduction Sauce

-You can make reductions sauces from all sorts of liquids.
+You can make reduction sauces from all sorts of liquids.
 One of my favorites is a balsamic reduction sauce where you slowly cook down a cup of balsamic vinegar until it reduces by half or if you like, even further until it becomes syrupy.
-This is great to drizzle over fish, chicken or pork chops.
+This is great to drizzle over fish, chicken, or pork chops.

-Another basic reduction sauce I make a lot at home is a simple pan sauce.
-Here's where you sauté, lets say a chicken breast, in a sauté pan, remove it from the pan, deglaze the pan with some wine, let it cook down to an essence and then add some chicken stock or beef stock.
+A simple pan sauce is another basic reduction sauce I make a lot at home.
+Here's where you saute, let's say a chicken breast in a saute pan, remove it from the pan, deglaze the pan with some wine, let it cook down to an essence, and then add some chicken stock or beef stock or demi glace

 How much stock should you add?